A Yellowstone hiker mysteriously vanished. Now his haunting note has been found

 Superintendent Cam Sholly said on Friday that another extensive aerial search would take place along with on-the-ground teams looking at areas covered by snow a few weeks ago, reported Cowboy State Daily.

-Snow is forecasted to fall from Thursday to Saturday but King’s father remains optimistic in the search for his son, posting to Facebook about another search and rescue team being deployed.
+Snow is forecasted to fall from Thursday to Saturday but King’s father remains optimistic in the search for his son— who was carrying just a water bottle and sleeping bag — telling The Independent “he had to take matters into his own hands” with search efforts for his son.

+“I asked God to send me an army — and he did,” he said, noting that more than 100 people have gotten involved.

+King-Henke revealed that his son had left him a voicemail when he reached the summit, which he only listened to a week after King was declared missing.

 The 22-year-old was supposed to return by boat on September 20 back to Grant Village – his home while he worked as an Xanterra Parks and Resorts employee in Yellowstone, Cowboy State Daily reported.